If you see this page on an internet archive, it may have been updated and errors corrected. Always check the current version of archived pages!

 RationalWiki/Anglo Pyramidologist list of suspected RW socks organized by article or page of interest.

 Geolocation List of identified IP addresses.
-A map is in preparation.
+There is a map.

 Many analysts don’t make the brother claim, but some do.
-My own opinion has become that there may indeed be two major users behind “AP,” matching the stories of “Oliver D. Smith” and “Darryl Smith.”
+My own opinion has become that are indeed two major users behind “AP,” matching the stories of “Oliver D. Smith” and “Darryl L. Smith.”
 Some alleged these are twins.
-Another possibility is a multiple personality (deliberate or otherwise), but there are people claiming to have seen evidence on the family composition.
+Oliver has confirmed that, and public records confirmed that they are the same age.
+Another possibility is a multiple personality (deliberate or otherwise), which would require, however, that the impersonated twin be silent.

 Rome Viharo, the blogger, was attacked on Wikipedia by a skeptical faction there.
 I had also confronted that faction (and anyone who confronts that faction is risking their account).